worosom/boppkogn-website/content/en/events/bopp-kogn-16_panke_2021.md

 Presented by EL CHE & LIEZHUVIS

-2G Rules
+2G rules required for this Event

-Bopp Kogn is a Social project inside the heart of Panke e.V
+Bopp Kogn is an youth social project in the heart of Panke e.V

 we are thankful for any **[SUPPORT](https://ko-fi.com/boppkogn)**